Community Restorative Courts

 REPAIR HARM REDUCE RISK REBUILD COMMUNITY

-No. There is no municipal or criminal judge assigned to the community restorative court.
-The community, partnering with the anchor stakeholders and CRC coordinator will help move approved misdemeanor level offenses out of the formal court system and into a harm reparation process for the impacted community.
+No. There is no municipal or criminal judge assigned to the Community Restorative Court (CRC).
+The community, partnering with the anchor stakeholders and CRC staff process the cases referred to CRC.
+Approved misdemeanor level offenses are transitioned out of the formal court system and into CRC where a harm reparation process is created to restore the victim and the impacted community.

 Restorative justice programs exist all over the United States and across the world.
 Canada, New Zealand, Austria, Japan and several other European nations practice forms of restorative justice.
 Dane County’s Community Restorative Court takes after successful examples in Red Hook, San Francisco’s Community Justice Center, and Baltimore’s Community Conferencing Center.

 a) victims who meet with a respondent are far more likely to be satisfied with the response to their case than those who go through the traditional justice system;

 b) after meeting the respondent, victims are significantly less fearful of being re-victimized;